sendgrid/docs/content/docs/for-developers/sending-email/upgrade-your-authentication-method-to-api-keys.md

 <call-out type="warning">

-Two-Factor Authentication is required as of Q4 2020, and all Twilio SendGrid API endpoints will reject API requests made with a username and password via Basic Authentication.
+Two-Factor Authentication is required as of Q4 2020, and all Twilio SendGrid API endpoints will reject new API requests and SMTP configurations made with a username and password via Basic Authentication.

 </call-out>